-When property is held as a cash flow investment, an LLC structure is generally the choice.
+When a property is held as a cash flow investment, an LLC structure is generally the choice.
 This is due to:

 - Distribution rules being more liberal for an LLC.
-LLC distributions are on an at cost basis.
+LLC distributions are on an at-cost basis.

 - The fact that members file a K-1 Form and pay taxes on profits as if were income.